 \subsubsection{NCI/Anchor Prediction Model}

-In this work, we aim to enhance the Generation Model by integrating Non-Covalent Interaction (NCI) and anchor point information during fine-tuning and inference stage.
-To achieve this, we employ an NCI/Anchor Prediction Model, which mirrors the Generation Model's architecture.
-This Prediction Model is initialized using the Generation Model's pre-trained parameters.
-Equiped with a specialized output head, the Encoder can predict whether a pocket atom will form a NCI with the ligand or act as an anchor point.
+In this work, we aimed to enhance the generation model by integrating NCI and anchor point information during fine-tuning and inference stage.
+To achieve this, we employed an NCI/Anchor prediction model, which mirrors the generation model's architecture.
+This prediction model was initialized using the generation model's pre-trained parameters.
+Equiped with a specialized output head, the encoder can predict whether a pocket atom will form an NCI with the ligand or act as an anchor point.

-This approach allows us to enhance the Generation Model in two significant ways.
-Firstly, we enrich the model's input by incorporating the predicted NCI and anchor point data as distinct features of the pocket atoms; Sencondly, we can start the molecule generation process by predicting the first atom of the molecule near a chosen NCI site.
-Specifically, we sample an NCI site within a pocket and generate the first small molecule atom within a $4.5\AA$ radius of this site.
+This approach allowed us to enhance the generation model in two significant ways.
+Firstly, we enriched the model's input by incorporating the predicted NCI and anchor point data as distinct features of the pocket atoms; Secondly, we started the molecule generation process by predicting the first atom of the molecule near a chosen NCI site.
+Specifically, we sampled an NCI site within a pocket and generated the first small molecule atom within a 4.5 $\AA$ radius of this site.